Unfortunately, before I can probe any further, I hear something—mumbled, frantic, distant. "Shit, shit, shit."

 Okay, uh oh.
 I'm going to assume that Three describing me to this person is not good.
 Yeah, definitely not.
 The numbered having their eyes on me is something I should've expected, since I want to catch them more than anything.
 They're the only villains who have ever gotten the best of me, I want them all to fucking die.

 "Okay.
 Got it."
 Three says a moment later, before touching a spot on her face deliberately, which I assume ties into the device on her face somehow.
-Then, the vision ends.
+Then, the vision ends, and I'm back to the present.

-The next thing I know, I'm back in the present.
-The room is still.
-Three is staring at me, her expression a mix of confusion and irritation.
-Day is just watching me—patient, calm, waiting for me to make sense of everything.
+I'm crouched in the corner, Three looking at me strangely and Day simply waiting patiently for me to be done.
 I stand up, running a hand through my hair and frowning.
-The thing is, I don't even know what to make of what I just saw.
+I don't even know what to make of what I just saw.
 Zaman was right, this is difficult to put together, especially since I don't know what all I can trust.

 She clearly has a boss, someone who must be quite powerful if he was able to warp the floor—a hard, tiled surface—like that, since that definitely was not her ability.
 If he's that powerful, though... couldn't he free her himself?
 Maybe not.
 I don't know anything about this ability, all I know is that it was freaky to watch.